Structure-preserving numerical schemes for Lindblad equations: On deterministic methods for Lindblad equations

 where $\bigl\{A_j(\dt)\big\}_{j=1}^{\mathsf{J}}$ is a collection of matrices that possibly depend on $\dt$.
 As $\UA$ is a CP superoperator, it preserves the positivity of density matrices (\ie{} $\UA(\rho)$ is positive semidefinite for any density matrix $\rho$), but it might not preserve the unit trace of density matrices; the superscript \enquote{un} is thus used to indicate \enquote{unnormalized}.

 Given any unnormalized scheme in the above form \eqref{eqn::generic_ualg}, it is easy to come up with a normalized scheme $\NA$, defined as

-where we normalize the positive semidefinite matrix $\UA(\rho)$ as a post-processing step.
-Note that the normalized scheme $\NA$ is non-linear with respect to $\rho$, and this is the source of improved stability, discussed later in \secref{sec::absolute-stability}.
+where we normalize the positive semidefinite matrix $\UA(\rho)$ as a post-processing step. {The schemes $\NA$ are convex quasi-linear operators \cite{rembielinski_nonlinear_2020,rembielinski_nonlinear_2021}.} Note that the normalized scheme $\NA$ is non-linear with respect to $\rho$, and this is the source of improved stability.
 As a remark, the normalization procedure won't change the order of the scheme.
 Suppose $\UA$ is an order $M$ scheme, namely,